yannisk2/granite-io/docs/design.md

 ### Implementation

-The framework is implemeted as a Python library.
+The framework is implemented as a Python library.
 There are examples of model chat requests using the framework in [examples](../examples/).

 ## Extending Processor Capability

-Creating new input, output and IO processors are supported.
+Creating new input, output and IO processors is supported.
 The sections in [Specification](#specification) explain the interfaces that are required for each processor to implement.
 There are examples of creating new processors using the framework in [examples](../examples/).